panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 }
 ```

-With the above configuration, if `NODE_ENV` variable isn't set up, Webpack will simply default `process.env.NODE_ENV` to `development`.
+With the above configuration, if `NODE_ENV` variable isn't set up, Webpack will default `process.env.NODE_ENV` to `development`.

 ## 3. Conclusion

 A JavaScript file executed in CLI can access the environment variables using the special object `process.env`.

-For example, `process.env.NODE_ENV` contains the value of the `NODE_ENV` variable.
+For example, `process.env.USER` contains the user name that executes the script.

-Normally the environment variables are not available to the web application during runtime in a browser environment.
+The environment variables are not available during runtime in a browser.
 But modern bundlers like Vite and Webpack can expose certain variables.

 For example, Vite exposes the current running mode of the application using `import.meta.env.MODE`.

+In webpack `EnvironmentPlugin` let's you expose the necessary variables.